-Senator MURKOWSKI.
+Senator Murkowski.
 Thank you, Commissioner.
 Mayor Tutiakoff.

 STATEMENT OF HON.
-VINCENT TUTIAKOFF, MAYOR, CITY OF UNALASKA; CHAIRMAN OF THE BOARD, UNALASKA CORPORATION; TRADITIONAL CHIEF, QAWALANGIN TRIBE
+VINCENT TUTIAKOFF, MAYOR, CITY OF UNALASKA; CHAIRMAN OF THE BOARD, UNALASKA CORPORATION; TRADITIONAL CHIEF, QAWALANGIN TRIBE the Traditional Chief for the Qawalangin Tribe.

 Mr. TUTIAKOFF.
 Good afternoon, Senator Murkowski, agency leaders, and participants.
 Thank you for the opportunity to speak on such an important topic.